ivanomatteo/laravel-device-tracking/README.md

 you can detect when an user is using a new device, and manage the verified status between user and device.

-you can also detect a possible device Hijacktion.
+you can also detect a possible device hijacking.